mark-watson/Racket-AI-book/manuscript/OPS5_in_Racket.md

 You need Racket.
 No packages are required; the code uses only the standard library and the `r5rs` language that ships with Racket.

-Run the driver from the example directory.
+Run the system from the example directory.
 Give it a `.ops` file to load before the REPL starts.

 ```
-racket OPS5_all.rkt draw.ops
+racket ops5.rkt draw.ops
 ```

 The system prints its banner and the compiled production names, then drops you at the `OPS5>` prompt.
 Type `(run)` to fire the productions.